theolivenbaum/resin/README.md

 ResinDB's read/write model allow for multi-threaded read and write access to the data files.
 Writing is append-only.
 Reading is snapshot-based.

 ## No schema
-You may store documents with variable number columns/fields.
+You may store documents with variable number columns ("fields").

 If you have graph-like business entities you would like full queryability into, then flatten them out and use paths as field names.

 In queries you reference document fields by key (or path).

-## Column-oriented indexing options
+## Field-oriented indexing options
 Resin creates and maintains an index per document field.

 You can opt out of indexing entirely.
 You can index verbatim (unanalyzed) data.
 You can choose to store data both is its original and its analyzed state, or you can choose to store either one of those.